How to Confirm Employment Using Third-Party Verifications

 For many years, it has been standard practice for mortgage lenders to ask for pay stubs to verify an applicant’s income and employment.
 But the boom in fake financial documents, including paystubs, means lenders may need to improve their verification processes.

 The reality is that today’s consumers can buy just about anything on the internet — including fraudulent income and employment documents.
 Borrowers can also easily forge these documents themselves.
-According to Fannie Mae’s latest Mortgage Fraud Loan Trends report, half of all mortgage fraud findings in 2019 included incorrect income and/or assets*.
+According to Fannie Mae’s latest Mortgage Fraud Loan Trends report, over half of all mortgage fraud findings in 2020 included incorrect income and/or assets*.

 The List of Fake Employers Grows